RosettaCommons/documentation/rosetta_basics/running-rosetta-with-options.md

 <code> mpirun -np 16 fixbb.mpi.linuxgccrelease -database /path/to/database @ flags </code>

+Although typically used on large computer clusters, MPI can be installed on multiprocessor linux and mac machines.
+If you have a shiny new 8 core desktop, use should be able to use MPI.
+There are many different flavors of MPI, but openmpi seems to work well on both Ubuntu and MacOSX.

-Most applications are currently compatible with MPI through [[JD2 | rosetta_basics/jd2]].
+Most applications are currently compatible with MPI through [[The Job Distributor | rosetta_basics/jd2]].
+See the MPI JobDistributor section for fine control over how Rosetta will use MPI with your run.

 A useful option to use when running Rosetta via mpi is <code> -mpi_tracer_to_file path/to/log/dir </code>.
 This will separate the output of each processor into separate files.

-Although typically used on large computer clusters, MPI can be installed on multiprocessor linux and mac machines.
-If you have a shiny new 8 core desktop, use MPI!!

 Options Groups and Layers
 =========================